loqumi/NotesOnNextTS/README.md

 # NotesOnNextTS

+Notes app, with the ability to add, delete and edit.
+There is filtering by name, and routing is organized.

 ### To run this application you need to:

 1. Write the command in the project console `npm i`